prisma/prisma-examples/optimize/starter/README.md

 ### 2. Configure environment variables

-Create a `.env` in the root of the project directory:
+Create a `.env` file in the root of the project directory:

 ```terminal
 cp .env.example .env
 ```

-Now, open the `.env` file and update the `DATABASE_URL` and `OPTIMIZE_API_KEY` environment variable with the value of your connection string:
+Next, open the `.env` file and update the `DATABASE_URL` with your database connection string and the `OPTIMIZE_API_KEY` with your Optimize API key:

 ```env
 # .env